kadena-io/ts-interview-playground/README.md

 The first task is included, the remaining tasks will be sent to you as you progress.

-The task description is provided in comments, and there are TDD-style assertions that should help you visualize what kind of return behavior is expected
+The task description is provided in comments, and there are TDD-style assertions that should help you visualize what kind of return behavior is expected.